benprofitt/reiform-mynah/README.md

 ## Setup

 ### Running the API
 - **Important Note**: Running `make clean` will clear the default sqlite database location.
-If you want to persist your local database, change the name of the database localpath in `mynah.json`.
+If you want to persist your local database, change the name of the database local path in `mynah.json`.
 The Makefile is set to delete `mynah_local.db`.
 - **Important Note**: Running `make clean` will delete the default configuration file `mynah.json`.
 To persist a configuration file, rename the file and pass the new path using the `-settings` flag (i.e. `./mynah -settings new_name.json`).
 The Makefile is set to delete `mynah.json`.
-- **Important Note**: Running `./mynah -generate-settings` will write a new default configuration file to `mynah.json` (or whatever the path has been overriden with using the `-settings` flag).
-If you want to persist the settings file, rename it and use the `-settings` flag to pass the overriden location.
+- **Important Note**: Running `./mynah -generate-settings` will write a new default configuration file to `mynah.json` (or whatever the path has been overridden with using the `-settings` flag).
+If you want to persist the settings file, rename it and use the `-settings` flag to pass the overridden location.

 To run the api with a fresh database:
 ```